fashiontechguru/CntxtPY/README.md

 # Run the analyzer
 python cntxtpy.py

-# The key relational data of your codebase is now in the compressed_knowledge_graph.txt file.
-Go ahead a feed it to an LLM!
+# compressed_knowledge_graph.txt in the compression directory.
 cd compression

+# upload compressed_knowledge_graph.txt to an LLM and discuss your codebase!
 ```

 When prompted, enter the path to your Python codebase.
 The tool will generate a `python_code_knowledge_graph.json` file and offer to visualize the relationships.